 Why sugarcoat it?
-Judging from the heavily trafficked articles on the Daily Mail and Huffington Post, it looks like e-cigarettes aren't going to stop at poisoning children.
+Judging from the heavily trafficked articles on the Daily Mail, and the Huffington Post, it looks like e-cigarettes aren't going to stop at poisoning children.
 They're coming after our homes and our faces.
-Long-term studies on the health effects of vaping haven't been completed, and you know what else hasn't been studied?
-Whether they've been programmed by al Qaeda to explode all over our old people.
+Long term studies on the health effects of vaping haven't been completed, and you know what else hasn't been studied?
+Whether they've been programmed by Al Qaeda to explode all over our old people.

 Maybe you already know one of the stories: An old lady in England was severely disfigured on Friday when her face caught on fire in connection with the use of an e-cigarette.
-That there was a fire and that it was sad aren't matters of dispute.
+That there was a fire, and that it was sad aren't matters for dispute.
 It's just not clear yet how the e-cigarette attacked her or why.

 What's the story?
 How does an e-cigarette trigger a fire?
-Was it the dangerous aerosol nicotine molecules and their carcinogenic powers attacking the woman's breathing tube until it exploded?
+Was it the dangerous aerosol nicotine molcules, and their carcinogenic powers attacking the woman's breathing tube until it exploded?

 Indeed, responsible medical professionals provide literature to patients that would have made this clear.
 In other words, the patient, and nearby staff, should have known not to get electronics near the oxygen.